 What Constitutes Medical Negligence?

-When a patient places their trust in the hands of a medical professional-whether
+When a patient places their trust in the hands of a medical professional

-it be a physician, nurse, dentist, surgeon, obstetrician or nursing home
+- whether it be a physician, nurse, dentist, surgeon, obstetrician or

-caretaker-they should receive nothing less than a standard level of care.
+nursing home caretaker - they should receive nothing less than a standard

+level of care.
 Unfortunately, this is not always the case.
-Just like any profession,
+Just like any

-healthcare workers are susceptible to the effects of working long hours,
+profession, healthcare workers are susceptible to the effects of working

 As such, any act of gross medical negligence-which can be broadly defined